 Carefully select the blackout goggles to use because not all are the same.
 Some may be able to block out some of the light, while others only provide partial protection.

 Nevertheless, don’t skip using eye protection whenever you go for LED light therapy sessions.
 Even if it isn’t required, it is still better to use them than to be sorry in the end because of not being careful.
+At least you won’t have to worry about raccoon eyes from light therapy!

-Make sure you select the right googles for the wavelength of light you are using for your LED light therapy session
+Make sure you select the right googles for the wavelength of light you are using for your LED light therapy session.

 Limit Your Use